Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Experiments

-Further dataset details are provided in Appendix~\ref{sec:app:exp:detail}.
+\textbf{\underline{Benchmark Datasets.}} \revise{We employ three benchmark datasets to evaluate the performance of each memory mechanism.
+To assess long-term conversational memory capabilities, we use LOCOMO~\cite{maharana2024locomo} and LONGMEMEVAL~\cite{wu2025longmemeval}, which represent two distinct interaction scenarios: human--human dialogues and user--AI interactions, respectively.
+We further use MemoryArena~\cite{he2026memoryarena} to evaluate memory mechanisms in agent--environment interactions.} Further dataset details are provided in Appendix~\ref{sec:app:exp:detail}.
 Due to the configurable structure of LONGMEMEVAL, we construct specific variants to evaluate \textbf{context scalability} and \textbf{position sensitivity}.
 The detailed variant construction methodology is outlined in Appendix~\ref{sec:app:exp:construct}.

+\revise{ \textbf{\underline{Method Selection.}} We focus on text-centric agent memory methods and select representative approaches based on their relevance, recency, reproducibility, and architectural diversity.
+As summarized in Table~\ref{tab:image_memory_methods} and Table~\ref{tab:management_methods}, the selected methods cover the major design choices across the four memory modules.
+Further method selection details are provided in Appendix~\ref{sec:app:method_selection}. }

-\textbf{\underline{Evaluation Metric.}} Following the evaluation protocols of the two benchmarks and prior studies on long-horizon conversational memory, we adopt two complementary metrics. \textbf{F1} measures token-level overlap by balancing precision and recall. \textbf{BLEU-1} captures unigram-level modified precision with a brevity penalty, reflecting lexical fidelity to the reference answer.
-These two metrics are reported for each capability category on both datasets, consistent with the standard convention in representative agent memory studies.
+\revise{ \textbf{\underline{Evaluation Metrics.}} For the conversational benchmarks, LOCOMO and LONGMEMEVAL, following their evaluation protocols and prior studies on long-horizon conversational memory, we adopt three complementary metrics. \textbf{F1} measures token-level overlap by balancing precision and recall. \textbf{BLEU-1} captures unigram-level modified precision with a brevity penalty, reflecting lexical fidelity to the reference answer. \textbf{Accuracy} is assessed by an LLM judge~(GPT-5.4-mini) that determines whether the generated answer is semantically consistent with the reference answer.
+The specific prompt for LLM-as-a-judge is detailed in Appendix~\ref{sec:app:prompt}.

+For the agentic benchmark MemoryArena, we follow its official evaluation protocol and report \textbf{Task Success Rate (SR)}, which measures the proportion of fully completed tasks, and \textbf{Task Progress Score (PS)}, which measures partial task completion based on the proportion of satisfied task criteria.
+For \textit{Progressive Web Search}, we additionally report \textbf{Accuracy}, measured by the correctness of the final search query in each task, and \textbf{\#Search}, measured by the number of search-tool calls used to answer the final integrated query. }